General Prison Information

 Des Moines, Iowa 50947-0001

-The money have to be in the form of a money order that is made out to the prisoner’s full committed name and complete eight-digit register number.
+The money has to be in the form of a money order that is made out to the prisoner’s full committed name and complete eight-digit register number.
 It is best if you use a U.S. Postal Service money order, since all non-postal money orders processed through the National Lockbox will be subject to a 15-day hold period, and during this period the prisoner will not get the money.
 The Bureau of Prisons will return funds that don’t have correct prisoner info if the envelope it was sent it has a return address.
 Cash and personal checks can’t be accepted so do not send checks or cash.

 Via Western Union Quick Collect Program: Prisoner’s friends and family are also able to send prisoners money using Western Union’s Quick Collect Program.
 Money sent to a prisoner using the Western Union Quick Collect Program can be sent by one of these methods: